StevenJuglerHCC/Steven-Jugler-ENES-246-501/Steven ENES/11IP/README.md

 *Look in the 1_Nexys4DDRdemo folder.
 Within it are two folders: proj and scr.
 Proj contains familiar contents.
 But a folder normally there is missing.
 Which folder is it?*

+.sim, and .ip_user_files.

 *List off the scr folder contents (or a screen shot).
 We are going to move through them one at a time.*

+constraints, hdl, ip, others.

 *The scr/contraints folder looks like it contains a normal XDC file.
 Look at it without using vivado.
 It implies that other things are demoed besides LED's and switches.
 What are they?*

+the five buttons, all of the 7seg displays, all of the VGA Connectors, 4 of 6 Accelerometers, 2 of 4 temp sensors, all three microphones, the 2 audio amps, and the two usb HIDs.

 *Which features may be used but are not described in detail (they are listed under features used) on this [web page](https://reference.digilentinc.com/learn/programmable-logic/tutorials/nexys-4-ddr-user-demo/start)?*

 *Look in the scr/hdl folder.
 Vivado was used for this project.
 Was Verilog?
 Was SystemVerilog?
 What was used for this project?*

+only the basics, no verilog or systemverilog.

 *Look in the scr/hdl folder.
 This demo was split into how many modules?*

+30 modules.

 *What looks like the name of the top level module?*

+Nexys3DdrUserDemo.

 *The models average 400 lines of code 157 lines estimated to be comments.
 Please go through each of the code blocks and fill in an [unfilled column of this spreadsheet](https://docs.google.com/spreadsheets/d/1YMxmIy6VkRc-pRICy5a5Qc_1I_HvcNle5VwgkN6bdQM/edit#gid=0).
 Please put your name at the top of the column.*